Overstriding in Running: The Most Common Running Technique Error

 How to Identify Overstriding

 Spotting overstriding isn’t always straightforward.
-In recreational runners, it often shows up clearly, but among elite athletes, only a trained coach can consistently detect it.
-Still, a few simple guidelines make it easier to assess:
+In recreational runners it often appears clearly, but among elite athletes it can be subtle enough that only a trained coach consistently detects it.
+Still, a few practical guidelines help reveal it.

 - Don’t get distracted by footstrike type.
 Whether you land on the heel, midfoot, or forefoot, you can still overstride if the foot lands ahead of your body.
 That’s why Pose Method training emphasizes actions before landing, not the landing itself.